bobbimanners/Foenixcorn/README.md

     in order to access both character and colour data etc.
   - Turns off the I/O bit
 - Revert to original 'virtual BBC' LUT without the persistent code block.

+### Libraries

+I don't think I am going to use the Foenix MicroKernel since it uses 3 of the 4 LUTs for its own purposes.

+I do plan to the use FAT32 / SD card library directly for file I/O support.

 ### Interrupts